All Products

 2. Click Restart next to Argo CD Components.

-3. In the dialog box that appears, select the name of the component that you want to restart from the Select Application to Restart drop-down list, for example, argocd-server, and click OK.
+3. Select the component from the Select Application to Restart drop-down list (for example, argocd-server), then click OK.

 aliyun adcp UpdateHubClusterFeature --ClusterId <your_clusterid> --ArgoCDEnabled false